libp2p/specs/connections/stream-migration.md

 Note: some of these steps may be pipelined.

+### Stream IDs

+In the above diagram stream IDs have the labels `A` and `B`.
+In practice this ID will be represented as an int defined by the initiator.
+Both sides can globally identify this stream by the namespacing the ID with the initiator's peer ID. e.g. `12D3Foo.1`.
+### Stream migration protocol id

+The stream migration protocol id should follow the format of `/streamMigration/1.0.0/<streamID>`.
+The stream should be an int.

+When migrating an existing stream, the protocol id should follow the format of `/streamMigration/1.0.0/<streamID>/from/<streamID>`.

 ### Resets

 If either stream is "reset" before both ends are closed, both streams must be